 “Do not wait; the time will never be “just right.”
 Start where you stand, and work with whatever tools you may have at your command, and better tools will be found as you go along.”George Herbert

-The oldest style of oiirenomi currently available nowadays is called ”kakuuchi oiirenomi” （角打追い入れ鑿）which means ”square-forged oiirenomi,” refering to the squarish shape.
+The oldest style of oiirenomi currently available nowadays is called the ”kakuuchi oiirenomi” （角打追い入れ鑿）which means ”square-forged oiirenomi,” referring to the squarish shape.
 In cross section, the blade is rectangular with 4 more-or-less square outside corners.
 Other than this cross-sectional detail, it is identical in appearance to the mentori oiirenomi we discussed in my earlier post here.

-Where the Shinogi Oiirenomi in the previous post is thin and light, the Kakuuchi Oiirenomi is more bulky and heavy.
+Where the Shinogi Oiirenomi in the previous post is thin and light, the Kakuuchi Oiirenomi is bulkier and heavier.
 They are also stiffer in the blade and even in the neck, which can be an advantage in narrower widths.

-The U-channel construction of Japanese chisels is a clever but subtle structural detail unique in the universe of chisels and one most people are not aware of.
+The U-channel construction of Japanese chisels is a clever but subtle structural detail unique in the universe of chisels and one few are aware of.

 Carving chisels do not have this U-channel detail and therefore are not as stiff or as tough as chisels that do.
 When you are considering buying a chisel, this is an important feature to confirm.

 This style of chisel is better suited to cutting mortises than mentori oiirenomi (beveled oiirenomi), not simply because they are stronger, but because the squarer side edges tend to keep the blade better aligned in the mortise hole leading to a cleaner cut with a little less effort, especially in contrary wood.

 The following are some pictures of two of our Kakuuchi Oirenomi by Nagamitsu, hand-forged, of course, from Hitachi Yasuki Shirogami No.1 Steel (aka “White Steel).